Heather Zichal: Consultant, board member and executive

 Instead, in December 2020 she was named as the chief executive of the American Clean Power Association, a newly formed trade group representing companies involved in wind and solar energy, storage and transmission, but also natural gas companies and utilities.
 It is the successor organization to the American Wind Energy Association.
 The Biden administration's environmental policy placed an emphasis on developing wind power, such as a goal announced in October 2021 to have seven major offshore wind farms operating off U.S. coasts by 2030; Zichal said that goal was "ambitious but achievable" and a vital part of any plan to achieve complete carbon pollution-free electricity generation by 2035.
-Shortly before leaving the American Clean Power Association, she endorsed legislation proposed by West Virginia Senator Joe Manchin to reform permitting processes in order to speed up the development of both fossil-fuel and renewable energy projects - a proposal that was endorsed by President Joe Biden and other Democratic Party leaders but failed to pass the Senate.
+During her tenure she supervised a merger with the U.S. Energy Storage Association.
+Shortly before leaving the American Clean Power Association, she endorsed legislation proposed by West Virginia Senator Joe Manchin to reform permitting processes in order to speed up the development of both fossil-fuel and renewable energy projects – a proposal that was endorsed by President Joe Biden and other Democratic Party leaders but failed to pass the Senate.

-In September 2022 she left the American Clean Power Association to join multinational investment bank JP Morgan Chase, prompting new accusations from some environmental advocates that she has used her "green-sounding credentials" to advance her career and favor corporate interests.
+In September 2022 she left the American Clean Power Association to join multinational investment bank JP Morgan Chase, where her role was to be "global head of sustainability".
+She said that to leave the association was the most difficult decision of her career, but that she had accomplished a lot with it.
+The position change prompted new accusations from some environmental advocates that she has used her "green-sounding credentials" to advance her career and favor corporate interests.